-Dr. Barrett Deist, Assistant Superintendent of Finance & Operations, CSBO
+Dr. Barrett Deist, Director of Finance & Operations, CSBO

 Hello.
 My name is Barrett Deist.
-I am presently serving as the Assistant Superintendent of Finance & Operations, CSBO for the Bethalto School District.
-Prior to serving as an assistant superintendent, I served for two years as the district’s business manager, two years as the assistant principal at TMS, and three years as the dean of students at TMS.
+I am presently in my fourth year of serving as the Director of Finance & Operations, CSBO for the Bethalto School District.
+Prior to serving in this capacity, I served for two years as the district’s business manager, two years as the assistant principal at TMS, and three years as the dean of students at TMS.
 At TMS, I had the wonderful opportunity to work with outstanding 6-8th grade students and an amazing faculty and staff.
-As an assistant superintendent, I work with an outstanding district office team, with my primary responsibility being to ensure that we are working to use district resources in a fiscally responsible manner while providing the best possible learning, teaching, and working opportunities for our students, faculty, and staff.
+In my current capacity, I work with an outstanding district office team, with my primary responsibility being to ensure that we are working to use district resources in a fiscally responsible manner while providing the best possible learning, teaching, and working opportunities for our students, faculty, and staff.

 I furthered my education at Southern Illinois University Edwardsville, St. Louis University, and the University of Illinois at Springfield.
 I hold a B.S. in Geography, M.S. in Geographical Studies, and Ed.S. in Educational Administration from SIUE.
 I also hold an Ed.D. in Educational Leadership from SLU.
 Several years ago, I completed coursework at UIS, working to earn my Chief School Business Official certification, having previously completed my principal and superintendent certifications.

 While in high school, during my first years of college, and prior to staring my full-time career in education, I held a variety of other jobs.
-My first job was as a busboy and dishwasher for two years at the now closed Brad and Phil's Restaurant in Maryville.
-I then worked seven years as a stockman, department associate, and certified pharmacy technician at the former Kmart in Edwardsville.
+My first job was as a busboy and dishwasher for two years at the now closed Brad and Phil's Restaurant in Maryville, IL.
+I then worked seven years as a stockman, department associate, and certified pharmacy technician at the former Kmart in Edwardsville, IL.
 In addition, I worked for two years as a certified pharmacy technician at Anderson Hospital in Maryville.
-I was also a substitute teacher and study hall teacher for one and a half years for the Edwardsville School District.
+I was also a substitute teacher and study hall monitor for one and a half years for the Edwardsville School District.